GoogleChrome/web.dev/src/site/content/en/fast/use-lazysizes-to-lazyload-images/index.md

 ## What is lazysizes?

-[lazysizes](https://github.com/aFarkas/lazysizes) is the most popular library for lazy loading images.
+[lazysizes](https://github.com/aFarkas/lazysizes) is the most popular library for lazy-loading images.
 It is a script that intelligently loads images as the user moves through the page and prioritizes images that the user will encounter soon.